ammarsaf/ammarsaf/README.md

  # 👋 Hi, I’m Ammar-Azman
-- 💻 I am a junior data scientist.
+- 💻 I am a data scientist.
 - 🐍 Working with Python most of the time.
 - 🦀 Currently learning Rust!
 - 🤖 Interested in machine learning development.